aerorahul/OSXpkgs/README.md

 # Software Stack on OSX

-This repository will facilitate building widely used packages by JEDI from source, instead of using existing package managers e.g. [HomeBrew](https://brew.sh/) for OSX, [apt-get](https://linux.die.net/man/8/apt-get) for Linux, etc.
+This repository will facilitate building widely used packages from source, instead of using existing package managers e.g. [HomeBrew](https://brew.sh/) for OSX, [apt-get](https://linux.die.net/man/8/apt-get) for Linux, etc.

 The following software can be built with the scripts under `ush` and instructions that follow:
 * GCC